History of the National Health Service (England): Coalition and Cameron government reforms

 The return of a Conservative-led government in 2010 coincided with another deterioration in industrial relations.
 The introduction of further private sector involvement in the Health and Social Care Act 2012 provoked mass demonstrations led by health workers, and some NHS workers also participated in a national strike over pay restraint in 2014.
 2016 also saw major industrial action by junior doctors, protesting at the imposition of a new contract aiming to extend weekend working.
 The Health and Social Care Act 2012 did not extend patient choice as envisaged (as this policy subsequently took a backseat) but did lead to an increasing amount of the NHS budget being diverted to private providers.

 In 2019, doctors and MPs warned that the ongoing privatisation of certain NHS England cancer screening services would lead to patient harm.

 In July 2019, it was announced that the NHS would be partnering with the virtual assistant Amazon Alexa to offer health advice directly from the NHS website.

+Starmer government reforms

+In March 2025, Prime Minister Keir Starmer announced that the body that oversees National Health Service operations in England (NHS England) would be abolished in order to release bureaucratic pressures on the NHS and free up funding for more effective use within the service.

+Campaigns

+The NHS has held regular health campaigns both for public/patient health awareness and as part of staff development.
+Scale ranges from UK-wide to hospital-ward-based.
+Some campaigns have been led by the NHS, others they have been an official partner in.
+Campaigns have included: